sharat87/sharats.me/content/privacy-policy.md

 This privacy policy document outlines the types of personal information is received and collected by sharats.me and how it is used.

+If you have any additional questions, please use the [contact page](/contact.html) to contact us.

 ## Log Files